pRizz/SVG-Navigator---Chrome-Extension/README.md

 Usage
 --------------------------------
 When implemented on an SVG image, the user may:
-* pan: hold the space bar and drag the cursor to pan around the image
+* Pan: hold the space bar and drag the cursor to pan around the image
-* zoom: click and drag a zoom box of the desired area
+* Zoom: click and drag a zoom box of the desired area
+* Reset zoom: press escape